Chart Color Schemes

 The level of general health in Helensburgh is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-The most prevalent medical conditions are asthma and arthritis, affecting 8.1 and 7.4% of residents respectively, while 71.0% report being completely free from medical ailments, compared to 68.6% in Rest of NSW.
-As of 2021, the area has 15.2% of residents aged 65 and over (1,404 people), which is lower than the 17.7% seen in Rest of NSW.
-Health outcomes among seniors require more attention than those of the broader population.
+Approximately 59% of Helensburgh's total population (5,417 people) has private health cover, which is higher than the Rest of NSW average of 56.6%.
+The most prevalent medical conditions are asthma and arthritis, affecting 8.1% and 7.4% of residents respectively.
+71.0% of Helensburgh residents report being free from medical ailments, compared to 68.6% in the Rest of NSW.
+As of 2021, 15.2% of Helensburgh's population is aged 65 and over (1,404 people), lower than the Rest of NSW average of 17.7%.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health